How to Plant and Grow Juniper

 This ability to survive in harsh conditions is why you’ll often see the iconic tree growing on craggy rock faces and in barren deserts.

 They’re such survivors that in some areas of the western US, there are concerns that junipers are spreading into environments where they didn’t previously thrive, and pushing out native flora.
-This shift is likely due to modern fire suppression efforts.
+This shift is likely a result of modern fire suppression efforts.

 As I mentioned, there are two types of juniper leaves: needle-like and scale-like.